elasmo/sgi/install_attempt.md

 tftp		dgram	udp	wait	nobody	/usr/sbin/tcpd	/usr/sbin/in.tftpd /srv/tftp
 ```

-XXX: I didn't have any success with `tftpd` - install `atftpd` instead.
+Important: I didn't have any success at all with the `tftpd` package.
+Using `atftpd` instead
+worked fine.
+I'm not usre why.

 Edit /etc/bootptab
 ```
-challengeip=192.168.2.177
+challenge:ip=192.168.2.177
 ```

-Configure networking manually
+If you have anything automagically trying to "help you"
+stop these and running the tftp server and sgi machine on a temporary local network.
 ```
 systemctl stop NetworkManager
 ip addr add 192.168.2.5/24